Bigness of tangent bundles and dynamical rigidity of Fano manifolds of Picard number 1 (with an appendix by Jie Liu): Bigness of tangent bundles of certain projective manifolds

 Second, we consider the pseudo-effectiveness of the tangent bundle.
 By Semicontinuity theorem \cite[Chapter III, Theorem 12.8]{Har77} and \cite[Lemma 2.2]{HLS22}, it is sufficient to show that there exists a non-degenerate smooth complete intersection of multi-degree $(d_1,d_2,..,d_k)$ such that its tangent bundle is not pseudo-effective.
 We may assume that $d_1\geq \cdots\geq d_k$.
 If $k=1$, then the result follows from \cite[Theorem 1.4]{HLS22}.
 Suppose that $k\geq 2$.
 Then by the first half of the proof, there exists a smooth complete intersection $X$ of multi-degree $(d_1,...,d_k)$ and a finite morphism from $X$ to a smooth hypersurface $Y$ of degree $d_1$.
 If $d_1\geq 3$.
 By \cite[Theorem 1.4]{HLS22} again, $T_Y$ is not pseudo-effective, and hence $T_X$ is not pseudo-effective either; see Lemma \ref{positivity-finite-morphism}.
-If $d_1=2$, by our assumption, we may assume that \(k\geq 3\) and there exists a special smooth complete intersection of $k$ quadrics such that it admits a finite morphism onto a smooth complete intersection of two quadrics.
-Hence, in this case, the result follows from Lemma \ref{positivity-finite-morphism} and Theorem \ref{thm-intersection-quadrics}. \end{proof}
+Suppose finally that $d_1=2$.
+By assumption, we may assume that \(k\geq 3\) and then by the first half of the proof, there exists a general finite double cover from a smooth complete intersection of $k$ quadrics \(X\) onto a general smooth complete intersection of \((k-1)\) quadrics \(Y\).
+We note that here, every double cover is uniquely determined by the \(Y\) and a given branch divisor \(H\in|\mathcal{O}_Y(2)|\), in other words, once we fix such \(Y\) and \(H\), the induced cyclic double cover \(X\) is a complete intersection of \(k\) quadrics; see e.g. \cite[Proposition 15]{Dim86}.
+Hence, in this case, the result follows from the induction, Lemma \ref{positivity-finite-morphism} and Theorem \ref{thm-intersection-quadrics}. \end{proof}